Aubrey Dawkins: Erie BayHawks (2019–2020)

 After going undrafted, Dawkins signed an Exhibit 10 contract with the New Orleans Pelicans on June 21, 2019.
 On October 26, 2019, Dawkins was included in the training camp roster of the Erie BayHawks.
 Dawkins missed the first six games of the season with an injury.
 He averaged 9.3 points, 3.5 rebounds and 1.1 assists per game.

 BG Göttingen (2020–2021)

 On July 31, 2020, Dawkins signed with BG Göttingen of the Basketball Bundesliga.

 Türk Telekom (2021–2022)

 On September 15, 2021, Dawkins signed with Türk Telekom of the BSL.

 NBA G League Ignite (2022–2023)

 On September 28, 2022, Dawkins signed with the NBA G League Ignite.

-Bursaspor (2023–present)
+Bursaspor (2023)

 On January 26, 2023, he signed with Frutti Extra Bursaspor of the Turkish Basketbol Süper Ligi (BSL).

+Würzburg Baskets (2025)

+On January 8, 2025, Dawkins signed with Würzburg Baskets of the Basketball Bundesliga.

+APU Udine (2025-present)

+On June 27, 2025, Dawkins signed with newly promoted team, APU Udine of the LBA.